kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

   * Delete the Windows node from the Kubernetes cluster
   * Stop all running containers and remove all container images
   * Remove all container networking (HNS) resources
-  * Unregister all Kubernetes services (FlannelD, Kubelet, Kube-proxy)
+  * Unregister all Kubernetes services (flanneld, kubelet, kube-proxy)
   * Delete all Kubernetes binaries (kube-proxy.exe, kubelet.exe, flanneld.exe, kubeadm.exe)
   * Delete all CNI network plugins binaries
   * Delete [Kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) used to access the Kubernetes cluster